 Shutter Interval: See the calculator above, or download the PhotoPills app.

 Your framing is impeccable.
 Your settings are rock-solid.
 It’s time to start the machine!
 This is the part where you get to relax, take a load off, and enjoy the scene laid out before you.
 Remember to glance at your exposure settings every now and then, especially if you’re shooting in changing lighting conditions (golden hour, for instance).
 You may even need to switch things up as you go, but don’t make significant changes to what you already have dialed in.
 This will produce unnatural, jarring results.
 Instead, simply lower your shutter speed or raise your ISO by just one stop every few minutes.
 This way, the effects will be much less noticeable once all is said and done.

 Once you feel that you’ve captured the number of photos you need, you can go ahead and pack things up.
 Be sure to grab everything you brought with you, including any trash or other debris you happened to pack in.

 What’s Next: Producing Your Time-Lapse Film

 Next up, you’ll need to organize, edit, and sequence your photos down into their final form.
+You’ll then need to stitch time-lapse photos together to produce a video.
 We’ll cover this extensively in part two of this guide, which you can read right here.